-What a restructured Minor League system could mean for teams lost in the shuffle
+What a restructured minor league system could mean for teams lost in the shuffle

 Earlier this month, Major League Baseball made official a sweeping restructuring of the minor league system.
 MLB assumed control, cut short-season ball, reduced the number of affiliates (to 120, down from 160) and reallocated them across four levels — four each to each major league team.
 Seemingly overnight, a complete overhaul of the sprawling minor league system was complete.
 The Cougars were lost in the shuffle.

-“Twenty-nine years,” Haug said, rattling off attendance numbers from the last few decades, wondering what more the franchise could have done.
+“Twenty-nine years,” Haug said, rattling off attendance numbers from the past few decades, wondering what more the franchise could have done.
 “We had a great run.”

-Major League Baseball officials said the restructuring had several goals.
+MLB officials said the restructuring had several goals.
 The first was to reduce travel.
 The haphazard setup of the minor leagues meant some teams were taking nine-hour bus rides to play in-league opponents, rides that carried them past the home stadiums of closer minor league teams that had long been in different leagues.
 By reshuffling, MLB hoped to correct some of those imbalances, though it couldn’t fix them all.

-The Red Sox High-A affiliate, for example, will remain in Greenville, S.C. and play in the High-A East Southern division.
-The Red Sox wanted to maintain ties with the Greenville Drive, rather than shift their single-A affiliate to somewhere like Lowell, Mass., where their short-season team had been.
-So the High-A East league now has five teams in its northern division and seven in its southern division.
-At any given time, one of the southern teams will be trekking north or vice versa.
+The Red Sox High-A affiliate, for example, will remain in Greenville, S.C., and play in the High-A East Southern Division.
+The Red Sox wanted to maintain ties with the Greenville Drive, rather than shift their Class A affiliate to somewhere like Lowell, Mass., where their short-season team had been.
+So the High-A East league now has five teams in its Northern Division and seven in its Southern Division.
+At any given time, one of the Southern teams will be trekking north or vice versa.
 Some long bus rides remain.

-But by taking over operations, Major League Baseball argues it can make the system better in the long-term.
+But by taking over operations, MLB argues it can make the system better in the long term.
 It will enforce higher standards for facilities, ideally leveling the playing field to avoid disparities in crucial equipment such as lighting, the quality of which varied dramatically from city to city and league to league.

-The change will also require major league affiliates to provide meals for the players while they are at work, lessening the financial strain on players who have long made less than the minimum wage.
-Major League Baseball claimed in a news release that the restructuring will increase player salaries “from 38 to 72 percent.”
+The change also will require major league affiliates to provide meals for the players while they are at work, lessening the financial strain on players who have long made less than the minimum wage.
+MLB claimed in a news release that the restructuring will increase player salaries “from 38 to 72 percent.”

-As for the 40 or so teams who lost the coveted affiliations, many of them found themselves looking for new homes in MLB’s “partner leagues” — leagues like the Atlantic League and American Association from which MLB teams can pluck high-performing players, but whose rosters will no longer be supplied by big league farm systems.
+As for the 40 or so teams that lost the coveted affiliations, many of them found themselves looking for new homes in MLB’s “partner leagues” — leagues like the Atlantic League and American Association, from which MLB teams can pluck high-performing players, but whose rosters will no longer be supplied by big league farm systems.

 So Haug found himself in uncharted waters: After years of being handed players, gear and staff by big league organizations, his club was suddenly tasked with building a team from the ground up.

 A year’s worth of revenue and huge swaths of front office staff had already been lost to the pandemic.
-Now, he and the Cougars had to pay for own coaches, trainers, equipment, travel and players — not to mention finding their own coaches, trainers, equipment and players — with their resources more limited than ever.
+Now, he and the Cougars had to pay for their own coaches, trainers, equipment, travel and players — not to mention finding their own coaches, trainers, equipment and players — with their resources more limited than ever.

-Haug had never put a team together before, so he found a manager who had.
-As part of the shuffle, the St. Paul Saints, formerly of the American Association, were elevated to the Twins’ Triple-A affiliate.
-The Twins dispatched longtime Saints manager George Tsamis, who helped the Saints emerge as one of the premier organizations in the minors, affiliated or not.
+Haug had never put together a team before, so he found a manager who had.
+As part of the shuffle, the St. Paul Saints, formerly of the American Association, were elevated to the Twins’ AAA affiliate.
+The Twins dispatched longtime Saints manager George Tsamis, who helped St. Paul emerge as one of the premier organizations in the minors, affiliated or not.
 Suddenly he, like the Cougars, had been displaced.
 Haug gave him a call.

 Tsamis will manage Kane County, leveraging his decades of contacts to compile a roster ahead of Opening Day.
-The team will likely target much older, more experienced players.
+The team will probably target much older, more experienced players.
 As an MLB partner league, the American Association, Atlantic League and others will serve as landing spots for the kind of players unable to find jobs in affiliated baseball.

-“We’re still kind of navigating through this, but we’re pretty, pretty confident that we’re very confident the level of baseball is going to be better than what we got here for 29 years,” said Haug, who said some around the game have told him to expect something along the lines of a Double-A or Triple-A level of play.
+“We’re still kind of navigating through this, but we’re pretty, pretty confident that we’re very confident the level of baseball is going to be better than what we got here for 29 years,” said Haug, who said some around the game have told him to expect something along the lines of Class AA or Class AAA level of play.

-Stadiums will be outfitted with technology designed to collect data that Major League front offices can access.
+Stadiums will be outfitted with technology designed to collect data that major league front offices can access.
 Aging former prospects looking to rejuvenate their careers and former big leaguers thought to be too old for comebacks can prove themselves.

 Haug said he sees no reason to believe the loss of affiliation will result in significant loss of interest.
-Andy Shea, general manager of the now unaffiliated Lexington Legends, agrees.
+Andy Shea, general manager of the now-unaffiliated Lexington Legends, agrees.

 Shea started an informal four-team league of largely Kentucky natives to play through the pandemic this past year, recruiting players via direct messages on Twitter.
-When the league began its brief season, he noticed that his makeshift rosters full of former University of Kentucky, University of Louisville, and other local standouts seemed to increase interest.
+When the league began its brief season, he noticed that his makeshift rosters full of former University of Kentucky, University of Louisville and other local standouts seemed to increase interest.
 Local players bring networks of family and friends.
 They are easier to market.

-“They are consciously deciding ‘this is where I want to go,’ ” Shea said of the players. .
+“They are consciously deciding, ‘This is where I want to go,’ ” Shea said of the players.
 “That is not what we’ve had as being an affiliated team.
 They’re shipped here.
 There’s no real investment in it.”

 Haug and Shea both say they see no reason to believe fans watching partner league baseball will get anything less out of it.